Sockeye salmon are Olympic athletes

 Sockeye salmon are intense

 Sockeye salmon are smaller and more compact than other varieties, which makes their flesh more firm.
-It stands up well to grilling and roasting.
+They stand up well to grilling and roasting.
 Sockeye have a more intense flavor than other salmon, and are known for their unique reddish-orange color.
 They invite the use of simpler recipes, because their own flavor is so distinct and delicious on its own.
 You don’t want to overwhelm these select fish with sauces or spices, but instead, season them lightly so you can enjoy their unique flavor.

 Sockeye salmon enjoy polysyllabic nomenclature